Dogs make us happy – so here are some little things dogs want more than anything else from their owners – so we can make them happy right back!

 Dogs love belly scratches.
 It makes them feel cosy and simulates the grooming the pack would have provided in the wild.
 It also helps to loosen up any fleas that might have taken up residence in their coats.

 According to experts, though, you shouldn’t hug your dog.
 Being in a full embrace actually makes them feel quite uneasy, especially if you pull their face close to yours.
+It’s always important to take care of your beloved pet.

 Incredibly, dogs seem to understand the nuances of property rights.
 They like the idea of having toys of their own, instead of those that they have to share with people and other animals.